ingara/functional-ui-workshop/README.md

 Based on what you have learned, try changing the `createWindow()` to be an async action creator that sends a `POST` to `/api/windows` with a window object.
-Next, implement functionality for the dead delete button in the Admin panel.
-Hint: `json-server` supports `DELETE`.